Tours, Sights, History, Events in the Old Jewish District

 Food is not bad either not to mention the homemade pies and cakes.

 Open: Mon-Sun: 8.00-20.00

-Socks Coffee is located opposite the Synagogue and offers specialty coffee drinks prepared from the freshly roasted beans of a Hungarian micro roaster, Lucky Cap.
+Socks Coffee opposite the Synagogue offers specialty coffee drinks prepared from the freshly roasted beans of a Hungarian micro roaster, Lucky Cap.

 A nice selection of cakes and pastries, fresh and delicious, smoothies and other healthy treats are also available.
 A great place for a coffee break before or after visiting the synagogue!